 The Operating Partnership and the Company receive fees in consideration of the performance of property management and brokerage and leasing services with respect to certain Properties not owned entirely by the Operating Partnership.
 Such fees will not qualify under the 75% or the 95% gross income tests.
 The Operating Partnership also may receive certain other types of income with respect to the properties it owns that will not qualify for either of these tests.
 In addition, distributions on the Operating Partnership's stock in the Service Companies and its allocable portion of the income earned by Forsyth-Carter Brokerage will not qualify under the 75% gross income test.
-The Company believes, however, that the aggregate amount of such fees and other non-qualifying income in any taxable year, which represents approximately 3.6% of the Company's gross income on a pro forma basis and 1.0% of the Company's income on an actual basis for the year ended December 31, 1995, will not cause the Company to exceed the limits on non-qualifying income under either the 75% or the 95% gross income test.
+The Company believes, however, that the aggregate amount of such fees and other non-qualifying income in any taxable year will not cause the Company to exceed the limits on non-qualifying income under either the 75% or the 95% gross income test.

 If the Company fails to satisfy one or both of the 75% or 95% gross income tests for any taxable year, it may nevertheless qualify as a REIT for that year if it is eligible for relief under certain provisions of the Code.
 These relief provisions will be generally available if (i) the Company's failure to meet these tests was due to reasonable cause and not due to willful neglect, (ii) the Company attaches a schedule of the sources of its income to its Federal income tax return and (iii) any incorrect information on the schedule is not due to fraud with intent to evade tax.
-It is not possible, however, to state whether in all circumstances the

-Company would be entitled to the benefit of these relief provisions.
+It is not possible, however, to state whether in all circumstances the Company would be entitled to the benefit of these relief provisions.
 For example, if the Company fails to satisfy the gross income tests because non-qualifying income that the Company intentionally incurs exceeds the limits on such income, the IRS could conclude that the Company's failure to satisfy the tests was not due to reasonable cause.
 As discussed above in " -- Federal Income Taxation of the Company," even if these relief provisions apply, a tax would be imposed with respect to the excess net income.
 No similar mitigation provision provides relief if the Company fails the 30% income test, and in such case, the Company would cease to qualify as a REIT.